 The primary goal of DAA therapy is SVR, which is defined as undetectable HCV RNA 12 wk after the end of antiviral therapy[14,15].
 Viral resistance is a major cause of virological failure in patients receiving DAAs for CHC.
 Selection of the DAA regimen needs to take account of the drug resistance of the virus and HCV genotype.
 The proportion of patients with HCV genotype 3 was higher in the population who experienced DAA failure[16].
 The current first-line drugs for hepatitis C, sofosbuvir and velpatasvir, have high antiviral activity and a high resistance barrier, and resistance-associated variants may exist in patients with HCV genotype 3 and other rare HCV genotypes.
-This patient was diagnosed with a low viral load and genotype was not detected during two consecutive hospitalizations and ACLF occurred during the treatment.
+This patient was diagnosed with a low viral load and genotype was not detected during two consecutive hospitalizations and ACLF occurred during treatment.
 After active treatment, the patient improved and then continued to take antivirals.
 Follow-up showed that the treatment was effective, and no drug resistance had developed, but the genotype was still unknown.
 The global distribution of HCV genotypes is regional, with 1b being the main genotype in China.
 At the same time, there are significant population differences in the distribution of HCV genotypes, and transmission methods may also vary.
 Our patient has no history of blood transfusion or drug use.
-During the antiviral treatment, liver failure occurred, and the genotype was not detected during two consecutive hospitalizations.
-We therefore speculate that this patient is rare in terms of the hepatitis C virus genotypes, or there might be seventh genotype that we do not know.
+During antiviral treatment, liver failure occurred, and the genotype was not detected during two consecutive hospitalizations.
+We therefore speculate that this patient is rare in terms of the HCV genotypes, or there might be a seventh genotype that we do not know.

 CONCLUSION